yugabyte/yugabyte-db/docs/content/stable/develop/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 ### Temporal types

-Other than YugabyteDB's `TIMESTAMPTZ` and `TIMETZ` data types, which contain time zone information, how temporal types are mapped depends on the value of the `time.precision.mode` connector configuration property.
+Other than the YugabyteDB TIMESTAMPTZ and TIMETZ data types, which contain time zone information, how temporal types are mapped depends on the value of the `time.precision.mode` connector configuration property.
 The following sections describe these mappings:

 * [`time.precision.mode=adaptive`](#adaptive-mode)
 * [`time.precision.mode=adaptive_time_microseconds`](#adaptive-microseconds-mode)